MicrosoftDocs/dynamics365smb-docs/business-central/finance-chart-of-accounts.md

 Each line in the chart of accounts is a G/L account of one of the types:

-* Posting (journals can post lines to this accounts)
+* Posting (journals can post lines to these accounts)
 * Heading (defines an overall heading in the chart of accounts)
-* Total (defines a formula for a subtotal in in the chart of accounts)
+* Total (defines a formula for a subtotal in the chart of accounts)
-* Begin-Total (defines a beginning heading for a subtotal in in the chart of accounts.
+* Begin-Total (defines a beginning heading for a subtotal in the chart of accounts.
 All subsequent lines until an End-Total line are indented)
-* End-Total (defines a ending heading for a subtotal and the formula for it in in the chart of accounts.
+* End-Total (defines an ending heading for a subtotal and the formula for it in the chart of accounts.
 All subsequent lines after this End-Total line are outdented)

 A minimalist chart of accounts can consist of only lines of posting accounts.
-You use the other four types to define how the chart of accounts also show a financial statement with headers and subtotals.
-Totalling accounts are frequently used in financial reporting.
+You use the other four types to define how the chart of accounts also shows a financial statement with headers and subtotals.
+Totaling accounts are frequently used in financial reporting.

 > [!TIP]
 > If you use account types other than **Posting** in your chart of accounts, you can define different views to show the "raw" posting accounts without the reporting-type account types for totalling and headings.
 For example, Show only posting accounts and Hide blocked accounts.